 With personal coaching from top Canadian racing drivers, the Audi Sport Race Experience can show you not only what it takes to compete, but what it takes to win.
-Offering a unique two-day licensed training course for only 5 customers with hands-on experience, we help you develop the skills that take you to the next level and experience the thrill and excitement as a race driver.
+Offering a two-day licensed training course, we help you develop the skills that take you to the next level and experience the thrill and excitement as a race driver.

 Coach Scott Goodyear